 In Virginia, Contributing to the Delinquency of a Minor is a Class I Misdemeanor.
 A Class I Misdemeanor is any offense for which you can be incarcerated for a period of up to twelve (12) months, receive a fine of up to $2,500.00, or both.
 While these are maximums, the actual jail time and fine you receive depends on the underlying facts of the case, your record, and other variables.

-Given that Contributing to the Delinquency of a minor deals with a minor victim, the Court can impose additional penalties to include no contact with the victim, required counseling and education courses to prevent further actions, and other conditions.
-Failure to complete any such requirements will obligate you to reappear before the court to answer for you failure to comply.
+Given that Contributing to the Delinquency of a minor deals with a minor victim, the Court can impose additional penalties to include no contact with the victim, required counseling and educational courses to prevent further violations of law, and other conditions.